Spectrum of weighted Birkhoff average: Variational principle

-For the lower bound we need to construct a large (in the sense of entropy) set of points for which $\chi_\phi =t$.
+Let now $t\in(\alpha^-,\alpha^+)$ be arbitrary but fixed.} For the lower bound we need to construct a large (in the sense of entropy) set of points for which $\chi_\phi =t$.
 We will do this by constructing an ergodic $\sigma$-invariant measure $\mu$ such that $\int \phi d\mu = t$, then the generic point for this measure belongs to $\{\chi_\phi=t\}$ and the topological entropy of those points equals the metric entropy of $\mu$.

 Let us first remind the important property of irreducible subshifts of finite type: there exists a constant $K$ such that for any two admissible words $\ii,\jj$ there exists an admissible word $\kk, |\kk|=K$ such that the word $\ii\kk\jj$ is admissible.
 Given two admissible words $\ii,\jj, |\jj|>2K$ we will call their {\it admissible concatenation} the word $\ii\kk\jj$, where $\kk$ is just the connecting word making the word $\ii\kk\jj$ admissible.
 Such $\kk$ is in general not uniquely defined, so we can for example choose the first in the alphabetical order of all the fitting $\kk$'s.
 Similarly, for any finite or infinite sequence of admissible words of length larger than $2K$ we can define their admissible concatenation.